opencomputeproject/SAI-Challenger/usecases/README.md

 OTG is supported by a variety of SW and HW-based packet generators.
 OTG has constructs allowing precision scheduling, multiple flows with built-in tracking, and much more. [ixia-c](https://github.com/open-traffic-generator/ixia-c) is an example of a free, SW-based traffic generator which supports OTG.
 It has been demonstrated to run at Gbps speeds ([commercial versions](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) of ixia-c run close to line rate at 100Gbps).
 It runs as docker containers and has been deployed in the CI/CD pipelines of open-source projects such as [DASH](https://github.com/sonic-net/DASH) and [Ondatra](https://github.com/openconfig/ondatra).
 Tests written to run with a SW Traffic Generator can be run on HW as well.

-The preferred way to use OTG traffic-generators is via native snappi methods supporting flow-based constructs.
+The recommended way to use OTG traffic-generators is via native snappi methods supporting flow-based constructs.
+This exposes the full rabge of capabilities.
 However, a wrapper library included with SAI Challenger allows OTG traffic generators to be used via familiar PTF helper methods.
 These create trivial "flows" of one packet to immitate the behaior of Scapy.
 The benefit of these wrappers is to allow existing, or even new, PTF tests to take advantage of OTG-capable traffic generators (SW or HW), using legacy dataplane helpers.

 To summarize, test-cases can send/receive packets using three approaches:
-* PTF Dataplane (Scapy-based) using PTF helper classes
+* PTF Dataplane (Scapy-based) using PTF helper classes - SW traffic generator only
-* Native snappi (OTG-based) using flow-based APIs
+* Native snappi (OTG-based) using flow-based APIs - SW or HW OTG generators
-* PTF wrappers around snappi API, for PTF backwards-compatibility
+* PTF wrappers around snappi API, for PTF backwards-compatibility - SW or HW traffic generators

-The diagram below shows a superset of these possibilities:
+The diagram below shows a superset of these possibilities.

 ![tgen-variations](../img/tgen-variations.svg)